clinthoward/clinthoward.github.io/about.md

 ## Outside work

-Aside from investments, I enjoy playing guitar, watching every grade of horror+comedy movies, and reading every grade of horror novel.
+Aside from investments, I enjoy playing guitar, watching every grade of horror+comedy movie, and reading every grade of horror novel.
 You can check out [what I am reading on Goodreads](https://www.goodreads.com/clinthoward) and [what I am watching on Letterboxd](https://letterboxd.com/clinthoward/)

 The views expressed here are my own and do not necessarily reflect those of my employer.
 Nothing on this site is investment advice, and all errors are my own.